kanishksha/Python_TEST/README.md

 #13.
 Write a Python program to extract digits from given string
 #14.
 Write a Python program to split strings using newline delimiter
 #15.
 Given a string as your input, delete any reoccurring character, and return the new string.

+#1.
+Sherlock Holmes is solving a case, and he is trying to find out if a Ransom Note belongs to a magazine
+#2.
+Help the Merchant to count the number of pair of socks
+#3.
+Stacking up empty boxes: Amazon workers are trying to stack up empty boxes at the end
+#4.
+Factory workers fill in missing time entries
+#5.
+Given a string as your input, delete any recurring character, and return the new string.
+#6.
+Essay Exam Competition: Average Word Length in a statement
+#7.
+Analyze if a stock price has always gone up or always gone down
+#8. how many toys boy can buy